-Policy A3: Estate regeneration

-- 1. The physical condition of the housing stock is poor (i.e. the dwellings are substandard, or demonstrably not fit for purpose in the short-medium term); and/or - 2.
-There is an area-specific socio-economic justification for re-development led regeneration, considered alongside alternative options for re-modelling or refurbishment;

-If the criteria above are met, proposals must then meet the following:

-- 3. The proposal has been properly master-planned; and - 4.
-The existing strengths of the locality, both the built and natural environment and the community assets, are identified and positively improved upon as part of any regeneration; and - 5.
-The local community has been actively engaged in shaping the proposals; and - 6.
-The proposal provides suitable type and tenure housing choices to meet the needs of existing residents and the needs of the wider city; and - 7.
-The proposal promotes strong and thriving communities by providing community facilities, open spaces, retail and other economic opportunities at an appropriate level to meet the needs of the existing and expanded community; and - 8.
-The proposal can demonstrate that development led regeneration delivers positive socio- economic benefits for existing residents; and - 9.
-The proposal helps to maintain and promote independent living and improves health and well-being. - 3.2.3 JCS Policy SD10 goes on to state that 'Residential development should seek to achieve the maximum density compatible with good design, the protection of heritage assets, local amenity, the character and quality of the local environment, and the safety and convenience of the local and strategic road network.'
-Applications will need to demonstrate that suitable highway mitigation can be achieved. - 3.2.4 JCS Policy SD11 requires a mix of dwelling sizes, types and tenures in new development in order to contribute to mixed and balanced communities and a balanced housing market.
-It also states that development should address the needs of the local area, including the needs of older people and that improvements to the quality of the existing housing stock involving remodelling or replacing residential accommodation will be encouraged where this would contribute to better meeting the needs of the local community (subject to other policies including SD4 (design requirements) and SD8 (historic environment).
-This is further reinforced through the City Plan Policy A5: Specialist Housing and A6: Accessible and adaptable homes. - 3.2.5 JCS Policy SD12 provides the detail of affordable housing requirements, setting out a target of a minimum of 20% affordable housing for sites in Gloucester that are not a Strategic Allocation.
-The City Plan, through its whole plan viability assessment, demonstrates that a 25% affordable housing level is achievable - 3.2.6 A key principle of any regeneration of Podsmead would therefore be to broaden the mix of housing types to reflect the needs of existing residents and the wider city.
-A site specific local housing needs assessment would need or be undertaken to understand the needs within each phase of development. - 3.2.7 This SPD does not prescribe the mix of dwelling sizes, types and tenures.
+- The proposal has been properly master planned. - The local community has been actively engaged in shaping proposals. - The scheme optimises the supply of new housing to meet the needs of the City and the neighbourhood. - The scheme protects and improves existing housing. - The scheme provides suitable tenure choices to meet the needs of the existing community affected by regeneration. - The scheme promotes strong and thriving communities, with a mixed tenure and tenure blind approach, in so far as this does not undermine wider housing and regeneration objectives. - The scheme helps to maintain and promote independent living, and improves health and well-being.

+3.2.3 JCS Policy SD10 goes on to state that 'Residential development should seek to achieve the maximum density compatible with good design, the protection of heritage assets, local amenity, the character and quality of the local environment, and the safety and convenience of the local and strategic road network.'

+JCS Policy SD11 requires a mix of dwelling 3.2.4 sizes, types and tenures in new development in order to contribute to mixed and balanced communities and a balanced housing market.
+It also provides that development should address the needs of the local area, including the needs of older people and that improvements to the quality of the existing housing stock involving remodelling or replacing residential accommodation will be encouraged where this would contribute to better meeting the needs of the local community (subject to other policies including SD4 (design requirements) and SD8 (historic environment).
+This is further reinforced through draft Gloucester City Plan Policy A5: Housing Mix.
+JCS Policy SD12 provides the detail of affordable housing requirements, setting out a target of a minimum of 20% affordable housing for sites in Gloucester that are not a Strategic Allocation.
+A key principle of any regeneration of Podsmead would therefore be to broaden the mix of housing types to support mixed and balanced communities.

+3.2.6 The SPD reflects planning policy in relation to housing and regeneration as follows:

+- The regeneration of Podsmead has the potential to contribute to meeting the need for new housing through an overall increase in dwelling numbers, making the most effective use of land. - The approach of infilling the estate through a series of discrete development parcels is supported by policy. - The density of dwellings suggested has been carefully considered in relation to enhancing the character and quality of the estates through good design and so as to enable the efficient use of land. - This SPD does not prescribe the mix of dwelling sizes, types and tenures, although it has been informed by an assessment of both housing need and the local housing market.
 The SPD suggests a framework within which an appropriate mix of new dwellings can be brought forward.